Chris Nelson (baseball): Colorado Rockies (second stint)

 On February 15, 2016, Nelson signed a minor league contract to return to the Colorado Rockies organization.
 In 69 games for the Triple–A Albuquerque Isotopes, he batted .232/.273/.310 with three home runs and 33 RBI.
 Nelson elected free agency following the season on November 7.

 Sugar Land Skeeters

 On March 21, 2017, Nelson signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-In 24 games he hit .261/.307/.359 with 2 home runs, 11 RBIs and 1 stolen base.
+In 24 appearances for the Skeeters, Nelson hit .261/.307/.359 with two home runs, 11 RBI, and one stolen base.

 Kansas City Royals

 On May 15, 2017, Nelson signed a minor league deal with the Kansas City Royals.

 Coaching career

-He was named Bench Coach for the Northwest Arkansas Naturals, AA affiliate of the Kansas City Royals, for the 2018 season.
+Nelson was hired to serve as the bench coach for the Northwest Arkansas Naturals, the Double-A affiliate of the Kansas City Royals, for the 2018 season.
 He was named assistant hitting coach for the 2024 season.
-In 2025, he was named assistant hitting coach for the ACL Royals the rookie level affiliate of the Kansas City Royals.
+In 2025, Nelson was named assistant hitting coach for the Arizona Complex League Royals, Kansas City's rookie-level affiliate.
+On January 16, 2026, Nelson was promoted to serve as the hitting coach for the Low-A Columbia Fireflies.